ImageMagick/ImageMagick6/README.md

 The ImageMagick development process ensures a stable API and ABI.
 Before each ImageMagick release, we perform a comprehensive security assessment that includes memory error and thread data race detection to prevent security vulnerabilities.

-ImageMagick is available from https://www.imagemagick.org/script/download.php.
+The current release is the ImageMagick 6.9.10-* series.
 It runs on Linux, Windows, Mac Os X, iOS, Android OS, and others.

-The authoritative ImageMagick web site is https://www.imagemagick.org.
-The authoritative source code repository is https://github.com/ImageMagick.
-We maintain a source code mirror at https://gitlab.com/ImageMagick.
+The authoritative ImageMagick version 6 web site is https://legacy.imagemagick.org.
+The authoritative source code repository is https://github.com/ImageMagick/ImageMagick6.
+We maintain a source code mirror at https://gitlab.com/ImageMagick/ImageMagick6.

+The design of ImageMagick is an evolutionary process, with the design and implementation efforts serving to influence and guide further progress in the other.
+With ImageMagick version 7 we aim to improve the design based on lessons learned from the version 6 implementation.

 #### Features and Capabilities